Strobesstrobes

 TL;DR

-• ✓Business logic vulnerabilities are flaws in how an application's rules and workflows are enforced, where every individual request is technically valid but the sequence or values break intended behavior.
+• ✓Business logic vulnerabilities are flaws in how an app enforces its rules, where every individual request is technically valid but the sequence or values break intended behavior.

-• ✓Payment tampering is the highest-impact subclass: manipulating price, quantity, currency, or discount fields to pay less than intended or nothing at all.
+• ✓Payment tampering is the highest-impact subclass: editing price, quantity, currency, or discount fields the server trusts instead of recomputing.

-• ✓Automated scanners almost never find these because there is no malformed payload or injection signature, only legitimate requests used in unintended ways.
+• ✓Automated scanners find roughly zero of these, because there is no malformed payload or injection signature, only legitimate requests used in unintended ways.

-• ✓They are tested under the WSTG Business Logic category (WSTG-BUSL) and require manual reasoning about the application's workflows.
+• ✓They are tested under the WSTG Business Logic category (WSTG-BUSL) and overlap with A01:2021 Broken Access Control and A04:2021 Insecure Design.

-• ✓Common patterns include negative quantities, client-side price trust, coupon stacking, race conditions on balance checks, and skipping workflow steps.
+• ✓Common patterns: negative quantities, client-side price trust, coupon stacking, TOCTOU race conditions on balance, and skipping workflow steps.

 Payment tampering is the subclass with the most direct financial impact, and it is everywhere in e-commerce and SaaS billing.
-This post covers the common patterns, how to test for them by reasoning about workflows rather than fuzzing inputs, and the controls that prevent them.
-They live in the WSTG Business Logic category (WSTG-BUSL).
+This post covers the recognizable patterns, how to test by reasoning about workflows rather than fuzzing inputs, what a confirmed price-tamper and a confirmed race condition look like, and the server-side controls that close them.
+These live in the WSTG Business Logic category (WSTG-BUSL).

 What are business logic vulnerabilities?